 What could happen if something goes wrong?

 Apple does a pretty good job with privacy and security as a company.
-Although they did recently suffer a bad security vulnerability that resulted in spyware that could allow bad actors to record calls and messages and even turn the device camera and microphone on without the user knowing.
-Apple did patch the security vulnerability.
-This is a good reminder that even the best companies can be vulnerable to high level hacking.
+They have had some serious security issues, including one in 2022 that could allow hackers to take complete control of iPhones, iPads, and Macs.
+And another bad security vulnerability that resulted in spyware that could allow bad actors to record calls and messages and even turn the device camera and microphone on without the user knowing.
+The good thing with Apple and security is, they seem to take these security breaches seriously, jump and fix them immediately, and communicate pretty well with users on what they need to do to stay safe.
+So keep those devices updated folks!
+And take those security warnings seriously when you get them.
+This is also a good reminder that even the best companies can be vulnerable to high-level security bugs and breaches.

 Tips to protect yourself